Smart Technology to Secure Your Home

 Camera technology has advanced at an unbridled pace since the introduction of the smartphone and that affordable tech can be found in the home security camera.
 Even some of the most basic camera kits come with High-Definition and night-vision capability and can record onto a hard drive or to the cloud via Wi-Fi.
 And with an app, you can even check in on your home when you’re lying on a beach in the Costas.

 Cameras can be mounted externally, internally and even on out buildings.
-However, there is one obvious weakness to a Wi-Fi only set up and that is your Wi-Fi itself.
-If the Wi-Fi goes down and the modem is not rebooted, then your cameras won’t have anywhere to send their video.
-Hard-wiring your cameras into a hard-drive is an obvious solution but would almost certainly require a professional to install the system.
+However, there's one obvious weakness to a Wi-Fi only set-up and that's your Wi-Fi itself.
+If the Wi-Fi goes down and the modem isn't rebooted, your cameras won’t have anywhere to send their video.
+Hard-wiring your cameras into a hard-drive is an obvious solution, but would almost certainly require a professional to install the system.

-Once the preserve of the very wealthy, video door-bells are becoming more and more commonplace as they become more affordable.
-With Wi-Fi and an app, you can now see who is calling at your front door without having to leave the comfort of your armchair.
-Indeed, you can instruct delivery drivers to leave parcels at your door while you are in work through the face-time function on the app.
-They come with HD and night vision and recording also.
+Once the preserve of the very wealthy, video doorbells are becoming more and more commonplace as they become more affordable.
+With Wi-Fi and an app, you can now see who's calling at your front door without having to leave the comfort of your armchair.
+Indeed, you can instruct delivery drivers to leave parcels at your door while you're in work through the face-time function on the app.
+They come with HD, night vision and recording also.

-Some video-doorbells connect to a smart lock which allows you to remotely open the lock so a child or workman can enter your house while you are not at home.
+Some video doorbells connect to a smart lock that allows you to remotely open the lock so a child or workman can enter your house while you're not at home.

-Smart locks not connected to a video doorbell use a variety of Wi-Fi and Bluetooth that connect with your phone to lock and unlock, but you can also choose from a wide range of touch screen and fingerprint locks also.
+Smart locks not connected to a video doorbell use a variety of Wi-Fi and Bluetooth that connect with your phone to lock and unlock, but you can also choose from a wide range of touchscreen and fingerprint locks.

 Smart lights are a great way of making it look like your home is occupied when you’re not there.
 You can switch on and off lights to make it look people are entering and leaving rooms.
 If you have cameras and monitor something suspicious outside your home, or even if you just hear something, you can switch on your external lights from your phone to discourage any threats.

-While self-installed home security has never been more accessible of affordable, you will still need to get your system evaluated for vulnerabilities by a home security expert.
-WiFi technologies are vulnerable to cyber attack and your cameras, sensors and even lights can provide a back door to hackers seeking to gain access to your laptop, tablet and phone.
+While self-installed home security has never been more accessible or affordable, you'll still need to get your system evaluated for vulnerabilities by a home security expert.
+Wi-Fi technologies are vulnerable to cyberattacks and your cameras, sensors and even lights can provide a back door to hackers seeking to gain access to your laptop, tablet and phone.
 A professional will quickly be able to advise on your system’s flaws.